jtonglet/Twitter-Selection-Bias/README.md

 ## Structure of the repository
 <p align="justify">

-- *Classifiers* :  Scripts to create a feature matrix and  train the noisy classifiers on the weakly labeled training set.
+- *Classifiers* :  Create a feature matrix and  train the noisy classifiers on the weakly labeled training set.
-- *Data_Collection* : Scripts used to collect data from the Twitter Academic Research API and to format in a Pandas DataFrame.
+- *Data_Collection* : Collect data from the Twitter Academic Research API and format it in a Pandas DataFrame.
 Data collection code is largely inspired from [this](https://towardsdatascience.com/an-extensive-guide-to-collecting-tweets-from-twitter-api-v2-for-academic-research-using-python-3-518fcb71df2a) excellent online tutorial.
 Includes code to identify active user accounts, perform a train-test split and remove company accounts from the training set.
-- *Data_Labeling* : Code to create Labeling Functions and a weakly labeled training set using the Snorkel generative label model.
+- *Data_Labeling* : Create Labeling Functions and a weakly labeled training set using the Snorkel generative label model.
 It also includes keywords lists and knowledge sources used by the labeling functions.
-- *Demographic_Inference* : Code to perform demographic inference with the extended generative model  or the [M3](https://github.com/euagendas/m3inference) model.
+- *Demographic_Inference* : Perform demographic inference with the extended generative model  or the [M3](https://github.com/euagendas/m3inference) model.
-- *Selection_Bias_Correction* : Scripts to correct selection bias using a resampling method and to compute the Twitter inclusion probabilities.
+- *Selection_Bias_Correction* : Correct selection bias using a resampling method and compute the Twitter inclusion probabilities.

   </p>

 ## Data Access

-Due to privacy reasons, the twitter data collected for the thesis experiments cannot be shared online.
-However, aggregated demographic predictions are available in ....
+For privacy reasons, the twitter data collected for the thesis experiments cannot be shared online.
+However, aggregated demographic predictions are available [here](https://github.com/jtonglet/Twitter-Selection-Bias/blob/main/Selection_Bias_Correction/Census_Demographics_Twitter.csv).

 ## Requirements